HorizonRobotics/alf/docs/tutorial.rst

    of critical details and tricks that help an algorithm's training.* For example,

    * Careful handling of environment step types and their discounts,
-   * Temporally independent training of a rollout trajectory if no episodic memory is used,
+   * Temporally independent training of a rollout trajectory if no working memory is used,
-   * A convenient episodic memory infrastructure for easily implementing models that are stateful,
+   * A convenient working memory infrastructure for easily implementing models that are stateful,
    * Automatically applying various input data transformers during rollout and training,